 It wasn’t until I was in the airport all alone after being dropped off that I began to hyperventilate.
 I had to run to a bathroom stall for privacy because I instantly broke out into tears.
 “What am I doing?
 Am I crazy?
 Why didn’t anyone stop me?!”
 After rinsing my face off, I regained my composure and set off to Prague.
 I’d never been to Europe, nor did I know much about Prague.
 The original plan was to stay in Prague only for the TEFL and then head out to South Korea to enjoy all of their perks for teachers, but I ended up loving Prague so much that I stayed a full year while teaching elementary school children.

-When I packed up again and set off to tropical Thailand for a teaching job, I realized how amazing this lifestyle was and I felt so thankful for everything I was experiencing.
-I couldn’t see myself parting ways with this awesome life anytime soon, so I’ve made it my mission to keep my life in a state of constant travel and new surroundings.
-I’m in no rush to get to the “true success” story, one where a career and a stable life is gained, because I know I still have a lot to learn, see, and do.
-I’m passionately awakened and inspired to continue exploring and to learn about our world.
+After living in Prague, I delayed my trip to teach in South Korea once again.
+I found myself in tropical Thailand for a teaching job, and I realized how amazing this lifestyle was!
+I never thought I’d get to see much of Europe or Asia, and here I was exploring them both just after graduating college.
+I felt so thankful for everything I was experiencing.
+I can’t see myself parting ways with this awesome lifestyle anytime soon.
+I’m in no rush to get to what many perceive as the “true success” story; one where a career and a stable life is gained.
+I still have a lot to learn, see, and do.
+I’m passionately awakened and inspired to continue exploring our world.

 Well, that was a mouthful.
 Hopefully you’ll enjoy reading my posts.
 Cheers!